leonimev/LeoniMartins/Profile.md

 ### PEER REVIEWED ARTICLES

+- **Martins, L. F.,** J. Oh, A. Melgar, M. Harper, E. W. Wall, and A. N. Hristov.
+2023.
+Effects of phytonutrients and yeast culture supplementation on lactational performance and nutrient use efficiency in dairy cows.
+J. Dairy Sci.
+Accepted on Oct 05, 2022.

+- Silvestre, T., S. E. Räisänen, S. F. Cueva, D. E. Wasson, C. F. A. Lage, **L. F. Martins,** E. Wall, and A. N. Hristov.
+2022.
+Effects of a combination of Capsicum oleoresin and clove essential oil on metabolic status, lactational performance, and enteric methane emissions in dairy cows.
+J. Dairy Sci.
+Accepted on July 27, 2022.

 - **Martins, L. F.,** D. E. Wasson, and A. N. Hristov.
 2022.
 Feeding dairy cows for improved metabolism and health.
-Animal Frontiers.
-Accepted on Jul 20, 2022.
+Anim.
+Front.
+12(5):29-36.[Animal Frontiers](https://doi.org/10.1093/af/vfac059).

 - **Martins, L. F.,** J. Oh, M. Harper, A. Melgar, S. E. Räisänen, X. Chen, K. Nedelkov, T. P. Karnezos, and A. N. Hristov.
 2022.
 Effects of an exogenous enzyme preparation extracted from a mixed culture of _Aspergillus spp._ on lactational performance, metabolism, and digestibility in primiparous and multiparous cows.
 J. Dairy Sci.
 105 [Journal of Dairy Science](https://doi.org/10.3168/jds.2022-21990).